YinHK-gameDev/unity-learn/Multiplayer & Network/MLAPI/README.md

 **MLAPI is a mid-level networking library built for the Unity game engine to abstract networking**.
 This allows developers to focus on the game rather than low level protocols and networking frameworks.

+> It is recommended to upgrade to Netcode from MLAPI as soon as possible.
+MLAPI isn't maintained and won't have future updates.
+MLAPI should be considered a deprecated product.

 ### ref
 https://docs-multiplayer.unity3d.com/netcode/0.1.0/getting-started/about/